 Table 13.2.6-2 provides a list of configured operation point information that can be obtained from the client.
 Any change to a parameter below shall be announced with a notification OPERATION_POINT_CHANGED.

-Table 13.2.6-2: Operation Point Information
+Table 13.2.6-2: Service Operation Point Information